scaffoldly/ns-lookup/README.md

 # ns-lookup

-Find NS records in the DNS Heierarchy.
+Find NS records in the DNS Hierarchy by discovering and directly querying SOA records.

 This library will take a given domain and walk through each of the subdomains finding `SOA` records ("authorities") then check each authority for the